mje-nz/gzmaze/ReadMe.md

+I ended up rewriting the useful parts of this in Python as [mje-nz/enmt482-maze-generator](https://github.com/mje-nz/enmt482-maze-generator).
+Original readme follows.

 # What is gzmaze?
 gzmaze is an attempt at flexing the power of [Gazebo](http://gazebosim.org) The main goal here is to generate a maze in gazebo from a text file.